Sleeping With The Radio On

 For the best chances of sleeping with the radio on, some songs are simply more effective than others.

-According to a meta-analysis of 10 sleep studies, while it’s true that music can help people to doze off, getting the song right is crucial.
+According to a meta-analysis of 10 sleep studies, while it’s true that music can help people doze off, getting the song right is crucial.

 There’s a reason why “Weightless” appears on a lot of sleep music radio channels.

 The song was produced alongside a team of sound therapists.
-The group was looking for a way to combine tones, rhythms, and tempos that would reduce the human heart rate, and cut down your exposure to the stress chemical, cortisol.
+The group was looking for a way to combine tones, rhythms, and tempos that would reduce the human heart rate and cut down your exposure to the stress chemical cortisol.

-According to studies, the progression of the song (the speed it goes at), helps to relax and ease the mind.
-It starts out at about 60 bpm and gets progressively slower, to around 50bpm.
-This helps to drive you towards a calmer state that’s perfect for sleep.
+It starts out at about 60 bpm and gets progressively slower to around 50 bpm.
+This helps drive you towards a calmer state, perfect for sleep.

 Not only did the Weightless song improve relaxation rates in the study we mentioned above, but it also proved its ability to reduce physiological signs of tension by 35% too.